Pairing Champagne with Food

 Champagne Has a Place at the Table, Too

-Fall is about comfort.
-And whether that comes from a hefty blanket or a warm meal, there’s no denying the fact that eating and drinking makes us feel most at home.
-That’s why today we are focusing on pairing Champagne with some of our favorite bites.
+Whether its the season for hefty blanket and a warm meal, or sunblock and a blanket in the shade, there’s no denying the fact that eating and drinking is a seasonal affair.
+That’s why today we are focusing on pairing Champagne with some of our favorite year-round bites.

 When it comes to food pairing, Champagne isn’t so different than other wines.
 As a rule, the wine should either compliment or contrast whatever you’re eating.
-So pour a glass, throw another log on the fire, and let’s dig in!
+So pour yourself a glass and let’s dig in!

 Before the Meal